mhammerc/ushare-server/docs/api_ws.md

 Fields are self-explained.
-Just note that `name` is the original file name, `date` is the date when the file was received, `views` is the number of views of the file and `size` is the number of bytes of the file. *Link* is the link to view the file.
+Just note that `name` is the original file name, `date` is the date when the file was received, `views` is the number of views of the file and `size` is the number of bytes of the file. *Link* is the link to view the file btw *silentLink* is a link to view the file without incrementing the view counter.